What Happens When You Mix Vicodin and Alcohol?

 You should always consult with your doctor about potential negative reactions to any prescription medication, especially when used in conjunction with other medications or substances like alcohol.
 Be sure to follow all warning labels on your medication, especially those that warn against consuming alcohol while taking Vicodin.

 What is Vicodin?

 Vicodin is a prescription medication made with a combination of acetaminophen (the active ingredient in Tylenol) and hydrocodone (an opioid painkiller).
 These two ingredients work together to combat moderate to severe pain and reduce fever.
 Hydrocodone works to block nerve cells in the brain that produce the sensation of pain.
-Acetaminophen increases a person’s pain tolerance, so injuries don’t feel as intense.
+Acetaminophen blocks the body’s creation of chemicals that cause pain and fever.

 Vicodin doesn’t come without risks, especially when used in conjunction with other substances like alcohol.
 It’s important to talk to your doctor about all potential reactions, particularly with common substances like alcohol.
 Because it has the potential to cause a host of negative side effects like liver damage, it is best to avoid combining alcohol and Vicodin.

 What are the Side Effects of Vicodin and Alcohol?